Demystifying Encoder Decoder Architecture & Neural Network

 encoder decoder architecture

-In the field of AI / machine learning, the encoder-decoder architecture is a widely-used framework for developing neural networks that can perform natural language processing (NLP) tasks such as language translation, etc which requires sequence to sequence modeling.
-This architecture involves a two-stage process where the input data is first encoded into a fixed-length numerical representation, which is then decoded to produce an output that matches the desired format.
-As a data scientist, understanding the encoder-decoder architecture and its underlying neural network principles is crucial for building sophisticated models that can handle complex data sets.
-By leveraging encoder-decoder neural network architecture, data scientists can design neural networks that can learn from large amounts of data, accurately classify and generate outputs, and perform tasks that require high-level reasoning and decision-making.
+In the field of AI / machine learning, the encoder-decoder architecture is a widely-used framework for developing neural networks that can perform natural language processing (NLP) tasks such as language translation, text summarization, and question-answering systems, etc which require sequence-to-sequence modeling.
+This architecture involves a two-stage process where the input data is first encoded (using what is called an encoder) into a fixed-length numerical representation, which is then decoded (using a decoder) to produce an output that matches the desired format.

-We will explore the inner workings of the encoder-decoder architecture, how it can be used to solve real-world problems, and some of the latest developments in this field.
+In this blog, we will explore the inner workings of the encoder-decoder architecture, how it can be used to solve real-world problems, and some of the latest developments in this field.
 Whether you are a seasoned data scientist or just starting your journey into the world of deep learning, this blog will provide you with a solid foundation to understand the encoder-decoder architecture and its applications.
-So, let’s get started!

 How does encoder-decoder architecture work?

-In this architecture, the input data is first fed through what’s called as an encoder network.
+In this architecture, the input data is first fed through what’s called an encoder network.
 The encoder network maps the input data into a numerical representation that captures the important information from the input.
-Thee numerical representation of the input data is also called as hidden state.
-The numerical representation (hidden state) is then fed into what’s called as the decoder network.
+The numerical representation of the input data is also called a hidden state.
+The numerical representation (hidden state) is then fed into what’s called the decoder network.
 The decoder network generates the output by generating one element of the output sequence at a time.
-The following picture represents the encoder decoder architecture as explained here.
-Note that both input and output sequence of data can be of varying length as shown in the picture below.
+The following picture represents the encoder-decoder architecture as explained here.
+Note that both input and output sequences of data can be of varying length as shown in the picture below.

 encoder decoder architecture

-We can use CNN, RNN & LSTM in encoder decoder architecture to solve different kinds of problems.
+We can use CNN, RNN & LSTM in encoder-decoder architecture to solve different kinds of problems.
 Using a combination of different types of networks can help to capture the complex relationships between the input and output sequence of data.
-Here are different scenarios or problems examples where CNN, RNN, LSTM, etc. can be used:
+Here are different scenarios or problem examples where CNN, RNN, LSTM, transformer, etc. can be used:

 • RNN/LSTM as Encoder, RNN/LSTM as Decoder: This architecture can be used for tasks like machine translation, where the input and output are both sequences of words of varying length.
-The RNN/LSTM in the encoder can encode the input sequence of words into hidden state or numerical representation, while the RNN/LSTM in the decoder can generate the corresponding output sequence of words in different language.
-The picture below represents encoder decoder architecture with RNN used in both encoder and decoder network.
+The RNN/LSTM in the encoder can encode the input sequence of words into a hidden state or numerical representation, while the RNN/LSTM in the decoder can generate the corresponding output sequence of words in different languages.
+The picture below represents encoder-decoder architecture with RNN used in both encoder and decoder networks.
 The sequence of words as input is in English and the output is machine translation in German.

 encoder decoder architecture RNN

-There is a disadvantage of using RNNs in encoder decoder architecture.
-The final numerical representation or hidden state in encoder network has to represent entire context and meaning of sequence of data.
-If the sequence of data is long enough, it may get challenging and the information about the start of the sequence might get lost in the process of compressing entire information in form of numerical representation.
+There is a disadvantage to using RNNs in encoder-decoder architecture.
+The final numerical representation or hidden state in the encoder network has to represent the entire context and meaning of a sequence of data.
+If the sequence of data is long enough, it may get challenging and the information about the start of the sequence might get lost in the process of compressing entire information in the form of numerical representation.

-There are few limitations one need to keep in mind when using different types of neural networks such as CNN, RNN, LSTM, etc in encoder decoder architecture:
+There are a few limitations one needs to keep in mind when using different types of neural networks such as CNN, RNN, LSTM, etc in encoder-decoder architecture:

 • CNNs can be computationally expensive and may require a lot of training data.